railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

 see, supplier locations usually show negative stocks and customer locations usually show positive stocks.

-Virtual counterparts for production are used in manufacturing operations.
+Virtual locations as counterparts for production are used in manufacturing operations.
 Manufacturing is characterized by the consumption of raw materials and the production of finished products.
 Virtual locations are used for the counterparts of these two operations.